SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Experimental results and discussion

 One could design an E2E driving NN $f$ to use the combination of camera(s) and partial LiDAR data, with a pseudo-predictor $g$ that uses partial LiDAR data.
 More specifically, one could design $f$ to use 3D points from a set of LiDAR sensor(s) and $g$ to use those from the other LiDAR sensors, under the reasonable assumption that noises from different LiDAR sensors are statistically independent.

-The SSIL time for the modified PilotNet and Latent Transfuser is $2.28$ and $4.5$ mins per epoch, respectively.
+The SSIL times for the PilotNet and Latent Transfuser with the CACA are $3.12$ and $6.58$ minutes per epoch, respectively.
 Pseudo-label predictions in SSIL cost $31$ ms per a frame (with four NVIDIA GeForce RTX 4090 GPUs).